Pinterest Tips & Strategies

 • Examine the Colored Bubbles: After you search for a term, look just below the search bar.
 You'll see colored bubbles with related keywords.
 A search for "meal prep" might show bubbles for "healthy," "for the week," "lunches," and "vegetarian."
 Use these to niche down and create content that answers a much more specific need.

 • “Spy” on Successful Accounts: Look at other creators in your niche who are getting lots of monthly views.
 Visit their profiles and look at their board titles and descriptions.
 Pay attention to the keywords they use in their pin titles.
 You can easily spot patterns that you can adapt for your own strategy.
+Want a deeper dive?
+Learn how to find Pinterest keywords effectively to boost your visibility.

 Where to Put Your Keywords for Maximum Impact